tokio-rs/website/content/tokio/tutorial/io.md

 trait.
 Instead, you will use them through the utility methods provided by [`AsyncReadExt`] and [`AsyncWriteExt`].

 Let's briefly look at a few of these methods.
-All of these functions as `async` and must be used with `.await`.
+All of these functions are `async` and must be used with `.await`.

 ## `async fn read()`